-The Symposium of Contemporary Conservation Practice facilitates the development and exchange of ideas and lessons pertaining to contemporary conservation issues in southern Africa.
+The Conservation Symposium, previously the Symposium of Contemporary Conservation Practice, facilitates the development and exchange of ideas and lessons pertaining to contemporary conservation issues in southern Africa.

-The Symposium serves as a bridge between conservation practitioners, scientists and policy makers in a conducive environment to solve real-world problems.
-It integrates a broad range of disciplines in a meaningful way, and creates or strengthens connections both within and between disciplines.
-It provides an effective platform for researchers to demonstrate the relevance of their work in addressing real world conservation problems, and to identify new applied research opportunities and direction.
+The Conservation Symposium serves as a bridge between conservation practitioners, scientists and policymakers in a conducive environment to solve real-world problems.
+It integrates a broad range of disciplines in a meaningful way and creates or strengthens connections both within and between disciplines.
+It provides an effective platform for researchers to demonstrate the relevance of their work in addressing real-world conservation problems, and to identify new applied research opportunities and direction.
 It also provides a platform for training on methods for conservation and monitoring.

 Emerging or ongoing issues identified by the conservation sector will be tackled through careful construction of the programme, including providing a selection of leading international keynote speakers, presentation of synthesis papers, and facilitated discussions.
 It also provides a platform for horizon scanning and exploration of the implications of new policy directions.